tohru-murakami/Yukari_Code_2/README.md

 ## File Description

+- Line 1:
-Line 1: Total number of students n
+  - Total number of students `n`

-Next n lines:
+- Next n lines:
-Student ID, Gender, Transfer student status
+  - Student ID, Gender, Transfer student status
-	Gender (0: Male, 1: Female)
+    - Gender (`0`: Male, `1`: Female)
-	Transfer student (0: Regular, 1: Transfer)
+    - Transfer student (`0`: Regular, `1`: Transfer)

-Subsequent lines:
+- Subsequent lines:
+  - Format: `a b x`
-Format: a b x where a and b are students, and x indicates their relationship.
+  - where `a` and `b` are students, and `x` indicates their relationship.
-The last line ends with "0 0 0".
+- The last line ends with "`0 0 0`".

 ## Pre-configuration of the program

 In the file grouping_ils.cpp, there is a section titled "Configurable Parameters."
 Adjust the following variables according to your objectives:

-(1) MAX_COMPATIBILITY: The maximum value for compatibility.
+(1) `MAX_COMPATIBILITY`: The maximum value for compatibility.
 In the following example, it is 10:

 ```
-const int MAX_FRIENDSHIP = 10;
+const int MAX_COMPATIBILITYFRIENDSHIP = 10;
 ```

-(2) STUDENT_IN_GROUP: The number of students per group.
+(2) `STUDENT_IN_GROUP`: The number of students per group.
 If the total number is not divisible, groups with one less member are created.
 In this example, groups of 4 or 3 members are created:

 ```
 const int STUDENT_IN_GROUP = 4;
 ```

-(3) PermitGirlAlone: Set to true if you allow groups with only one girl, false otherwise.
+(3) `PermitGirlAlone`: Set to true if you allow groups with only one girl, false otherwise.
 In the following example, groups with only one girl are not allowed:

 ```
 const bool PermitGirlAlone = false;
 ```

-(4) PermitBoyAlone: Set to true if you allow groups with only one boy, false otherwise.
+(4) `PermitBoyAlone`: Set to true if you allow groups with only one boy, false otherwise.
 In the following example, groups with only one boy are not allowed:

 ```
 const bool PermitBoyAlone = false;
 ```

-(5) PermitAllGirl: Set to true to allow all-girl groups:
+(5) `PermitAllGirl`: Set to true to allow all-girl groups:

 ```
 const bool PermitAllGirl = false;
 ```

-(6) PermitAllBoy: Set to true to allow all-boy groups:
+(6) `PermitAllBoy`: Set to true to allow all-boy groups:

 ```
 const bool PermitAllBoy = true;